 During a strong honey flow, a strong established colony can draw out a full 10 frame deep box and fill it with honey in as little as 3 days!
 This is a testament to the incredible efficiency and productivity of bees.

-It's important to note that the process of making honeycomb is not just about creating a beautiful structure, but also about maximizing efficiency and minimizing waste.
+It's important to note that the process of bee making honeycomb is not just about creating a beautiful structure, but also about maximising efficiency and minimising waste.
 The hexagonal pattern of the honeycomb allows for the most efficient use of space and resources while maintaining structural integrity.

-Furthermore, bees use saved energy from minimizing the amount of wax needed for construction to perform other vital tasks, such as foraging and raising their young.
+Furthermore, bees use saved energy from minimising the amount of wax needed for construction to perform other vital tasks, such as foraging and raising their young.

 Overall, the process of making honeycomb is a complex and fascinating one that requires the cooperation and coordination of an entire colony of bees.
 It's truly amazing to think about the intricate structures that bees are able to create, and the delicious honey that they produce as a result.